OEBench: Investigating Open Environment Challenges in Real-World Relational Data Streams: Design of OEBench

 \rev{As we can see, red, purple and cyan represent high missing value ratio, high drift ratio and high anomaly ratio respectively.
 Blue and green seems mixed, but blue represents datasets of commercial field while green represents datasets of nature science field, since we also take the task, field, dataset size into consideration when clustering.
 Table \ref{tbl:select} provides details of the five selected datasets, each showcasing unique characteristics. }

+\vl{We use the results of K-means clustering due to its popularity and simplicity.
+Besides K-means, we also try other clustering algorithms including spectral clustering \citep{von2007tutorial}, agglomerative clustering \citep{mullner2011modern}, and Gaussian mixture model (GMM) \citep{reynolds2009gaussian}.
+The number of clusters remains five.
+We find out that Beijing Air Quality (Shunyi), Room Occupancy and Electricity Prices appear in the selected datasets by at least three out of four clustering algorithms.
+Besides, the results of all four algorithms contain one of the INSECTS dataset.
+The consensus of different clustering algorithms indicate that those datasets are representative. }

-\rev{Figure \ref{fig:boxplot} presents a box plot of open environment statistics from three data sources: the USP DS Repository \citep{souza2020challenges}, our exploratory datasets, and our selected datasets.
-As we can see, our 55 collected datasets OE-All covers a much broader spectrum of open environment statistics than the prior benchmark USP DS Repository.
-It is particularly evident in the aspect of missing values, which USP DS Repository does not explore.
+\vl{Figure \ref{fig:boxplot} presents a box plot of open environment statistics from four data sources: six popular synthetic datasets (SEA, STAGGER, Rotating Hyperplane, RBF, LED, and Waveform) in prior stream learning works \citep{bifet2009new}, the USP DS Repository \citep{souza2020challenges}, our collected datasets, and our selected representative datasets.
+As shown in Figure \ref{fig:boxplot}, our 55 collected datasets OE-All cover a much broader spectrum of open environment statistics than prior synthetic datasets and the real-world benchmark USP DS Repository.
+It is particularly evident in the aspect of missing values, where synthetic datasets and USP DS Repository do not explore.
 Further, OEBench representative datasets emulate the distribution of the 55 OE-All datasets, which also span a diverse range of open environment scenarios. }